-The Bohr effect, first described by Danish physiologist Christian Bohr in 1904, is a result of the effect carbon dioxide has on hemoglobins affinity for oxygen.
+The Bohr effect is a result of the effect carbon dioxide has on hemoglobins affinity for oxygen.

 As carbon dioxide increases, it combines with water to form carbonic acid.
 This increase in acid lowers the pH.
 The lowered pH then decreases hemoglobins affinity for oxygen, meaning hemoglobin lets go of oxygen more easily.
 As a result, more oxygen is released to the muscles and tissues that need it most.